ndeadly/MissionControl/README.md

 * __Nintendo Wii Remote__**
 * __Nintendo WiiU Pro Controller__

-**Only newer Xbox One controllers support Bluetooth.
-Older variants use a custom 2.4Ghz protocol and cannot be used wirelessly with the Switch.
+**Not all Xbox One wireless controllers support Bluetooth.
+Older variants use a custom 2.4Ghz protocol and cannot be used with the Switch.
 See [here](https://support.xbox.com/help/hardware-network/accessories/connect-and-troubleshoot-xbox-one-bluetooth-issues) for information on identifying the Bluetooth variant.*
 ** *Wiimote extension controllers eg. Nunchuck, Classic Controller etc. not supported yet*

 ### Requirements